Gearset fully supports comparing and deploying changes to managed package metadata in your Salesforce and version control environments.

 Prerequisites for managed package metadata to appear in your comparison results

-Installed package type selected, you will need to make sure that your managed package is:
+Installed package metadata type selected in the comparison filter, you will need to make sure that your managed package is:

 Note: The installed package file itself will show even if the above conditions are not met.